ereinhardt/How-to/README.md

 **Pre-Setup (Checklist):**
 1. Before using the software, install FFMPEG.
-2. Create a video data folder which is called `video-data` (you need a lot of storage).
+2. Create a video data folder which is called `video-data` (If you want to achieve good results, you need a lot of video material and therefore storage space).

 ## Pre-Convert Filename Structure